 Two guys in New Jersey.
-They’re really the ones to blame for this obsession, this obsession on instant photography.
+They’re really the ones to blame for this obsession, this obsession with instant photography.

-Then I noticed that Impossible has some of the “Type 100″ pack film up for sale, so I put in another order, grabbing in addition to the two packs for the Colorpack II, some of the new PX70 colour film for hte SX70 and a pack of the second flush of the PX100.
+Then I noticed that Impossible has some of the “Type 100” pack films up for sale, so I put in another order, grabbing in addition to the two packs for the Colorpack II, some of the new PX70 colour film for the SX70 and a pack of the second flush of the PX100.
 The second round of PX100 seemed to turn out much better than my first.